Which Style Guide Should Authors Use: Chicago, AP or MLA?

 Sample dateline: "PORTLAND, Ore., March 15, 2023 — Local author Sarah Chen announced today..."

 Learn state abbreviations.
-AP uses specific abbreviations that don't always match postal codes.
-California becomes "Calif." not "CA." Massachusetts becomes "Mass." not "MA."
-Get the list and keep it handy.
+AP state abbreviations are not the same as postal codes.
+California is "Calif." not "CA." Massachusetts is "Mass." not "MA."
+Keep a list nearby until the common ones become familiar.

 The Professional Advantage